Facepunch/chippy-docs/docs/tutorials/bullet.md

     ```
     When referencing this bullet from a different file, the `path` would be `MyCampaign/pattern/myPattern.bullet`.
 As you can see above, when referencing it from within the same json object, you can just use `.bullet`.

-    The `path` of the patterns would be `myCampaign/pattern/myPattern.1` and `myCampaign/pattern/myPattern.2`, when spawning them with Actions.
+    The `path` of the *patterns* would be `myCampaign/pattern/myPattern.1` and `myCampaign/pattern/myPattern.2`, when spawning them with Actions.

 ## Bullet Properties

-Most properties of a bullet are part of its `keyframes` system, to simplify changing the state of a bullet between specific configurations.
-However some important properties can only be specified once for the bullet as a whole, instead of changing between its keyframes.
+Most properties of a bullet are set as part of a `keyframe`, to simplify changing the state of a bullet between specific configurations.

+However some important properties are set for the bullet as a whole, instead of being set on a keyframe level.

-These are some of the most important non-keyframe properties for a bullet.
+These are **some** of the most important non-keyframe properties for a bullet.

 Property | Summary
 :----------- |:-------------